-In a traditional software development model, developers write large amounts of code for new features, products, bug fixes and such, and then pass their work to the Operations team for deployment, usually via an automated ticketing system.
-The Operations team receives this request in its queue, tests the code and gets it ready for production – a process that can take days, weeks or months.
-Under this traditional model, if Operations runs into any problems during deployment, the team sends a ticket back to the developers to tell them what to fix.
+In a traditional software development model, developers write large amounts of code for new features, products, bug fixes and such, and then pass their work to the operations team for deployment, usually via an automated ticketing system.
+The operations team receives this request in its queue, tests the code and gets it ready for production – a process that can take days, weeks or months.
+Under this traditional model, if operations run into any problems during deployment, the team sends a ticket back to the developers to tell them what to fix.
 Eventually, after this back-and-forth is resolved, the workload gets pushed into production.

 To better understand what DevOps is, let’s first understand what DevOps is not.

-Now, let’s discuss what DevOps is.
 Instead of developers coding huge feature sets before blindly handing them over to Operations for deployment, in a DevOps model, developers frequently deliver small amounts of code for continuous testing.
-Instead of communicating issues and requests through a ticketing system, the Development and Operations teams meet regularly, share analytics and co-own projects end-to-end.
+Instead of communicating issues and requests through a ticketing system, the development and operations teams meet regularly, share analytics and co-own projects end-to-end.

 DevOps and Security

-One problem in DevOps is that security often ends up falling through the cracks.
+One problem in DevOps is that security often falls through the cracks.
 Developers move quickly, and their workflows are automated.
 Security is a separate team, and developers don’t want to slow down for security checks and requests.
 As a result, many developers deploy without going through the proper security channels and inevitably make harmful security mistakes.